CEINMS-RT/ceinmsrt-plugin-twincatemg-cpp/README.md

 ## Citation

-If you find this repository useful in your research, please consider giving a star ⭐ and cite our [IEEE TBME paper](https://spiral.imperial.ac.uk/bitstream/10044/1/48309/2/durandau%202017.pdf) by using the following BibTeX entrys.
+If you find this repository useful in your research, please consider giving a star ⭐ and cite our [IEEE TBME paper](https://spiral.imperial.ac.uk/bitstream/10044/1/48309/2/durandau%202017.pdf) by using the following BibTeX entries:

 ```BibTeX
 @article{durandau2017robust,